-It isn't easy convincing mariners that a life-time of tradition and practice is wrong.
+It isn't easy convincing mariners that a lifetime of tradition and practice is wrong.
 And not everything we know and practice on this subject IS wrong.
 Here are the facts:

 The first phase of cold water immersion is called the cold shock response.
-This we've had right and have written about before, (see TI, "Going Down For The Third (and Last) Time", 7/15/09.)
-Data now shows that roughly 20% die in the first two minutes.
+This we've had right.
+Data now shows that roughly 20 percent die in the first two minutes.
 They take on water in that first uncontrolled gasp, panic and drown, plain and simple.
 In some, the cold shock triggers a heart attack.
 Surviving this stage requires you to stay calm and get your breathing under control.
 If you don't, your life is measured in minutes and you won't need your other hand to count them.

-A further consequence of this phenomenon is that you will rapidly lose your physical capacity to swim.
+A further consequence of this phenomenon is that you will rapidly lose your physical ability to swim.
 Even the strongest swimmer can't fight Mother Nature - your body's natural reaction to all this cold water is to protect the inner core.
 It does this by constricting blood flow to the outer extremities and keeping as much warm blood as possible around the inner core.
 We had this right too.
-I've described it as "being drunk without the booze."
-Fine motor skills go, followed by gross motor skills, followed by, well, death by drowning.
+I've often described it as "being drunk without the booze."

+Fine motor skills go, followed by gross motor skills, followed by death by drowning.
 You can't swim without arms and legs (read: extremities) working.

-What we had completely wrong was this.
-To quote Mario Vittone directly:

-It is impossible to get hypothermic in cold water unless you are wearing flotation, because without flotation - you won't live long enough to become hypothermic.
+What we had completely wrong was this, to quote Mario Vittone directly: "It is impossible to get hypothermic in cold water unless you are wearing flotation, because without flotation - you won't live long enough to become hypothermic."

-This leads me to the next thing we had completely wrong - "that a 50 year old man would last 50 minutes in 50 degree water."
-All the timings are wrong - if you had a life-jacket on.
+This leads me to the next thing we had completely wrong - "that a 50 year-old man would last 50 minutes in 50 degree water."
+All the timings are wrong - if you had a lifejacket on.
 The good news is that we last longer, far longer, before losing consciousness and ultimately reaching the point of no return.
-See the table at right.